huytd/everyday/DEVLOG.md

 Let's start looking at TypeScript's source code to see how the InlayHints feature is implemented.
 Since it's a language server's feature, this has to be something related to `tsserver`.
 The best way to start is to look at the test files.

-The unit tests for every features in `tsserver` is defined in the [**testRunner/unittests/tsserver**](https://github.com/microsoft/TypeScript/tree/main/src/testRunner/unittests/tsserver) folder.
-Look into it, we will see there is an [**inlayHints.ts**](https://github.com/microsoft/TypeScript/blob/main/src/testRunner/unittests/tsserver/inlayHints.ts) file.
+The unit tests for every features in `tsserver` is defined in the [testRunner/unittests/tsserver](https://github.com/microsoft/TypeScript/tree/main/src/testRunner/unittests/tsserver) folder.
+Look into it, we will see there is an [inlayHints.ts](https://github.com/microsoft/TypeScript/blob/main/src/testRunner/unittests/tsserver/inlayHints.ts) file.

-Also, there are other tests cases for InlayHints defined in the [**tests/cases/fourslash/inlayHints(...).ts**](https://github.com/microsoft/TypeScript/tree/main/tests/cases/fourslash) files, you can look at these files too.
+Also, there are other tests cases for <abbr>inlay hints</abbr> defined in the [tests/cases/fourslash/inlayHints(...).ts](https://github.com/microsoft/TypeScript/tree/main/tests/cases/fourslash) files, you can look at these files too.

 ### The Execution Path

 ![](_meta/inlayhints-execution-path.png)

-In the test runner, the InlayHints feature are invoked with the `session.executeCommandSeq<protocol.InlayHintsRequest>` call:
+In the test runner, the <abbr>inlay hints</abbr> feature are invoked with the `session.executeCommandSeq<protocol.InlayHintsRequest>` call:

 **testRunner/unittests/tsserver/inlayHints.ts**